What is Acquisition Premium?

 - The synergies created will be greater than the premium paid to the target company.
 By synergy, we mean that the two companies, when combined, will produce greater revenue than they could do individually.

 In 2016, we witnessed the world’s leading professional cloud and professional network merger.
 Microsoft paid $196 per LinkedIn share, a 50% acquisition premium, as they believed it would affect Microsoft’s revenue and competitive position.
 It was the biggest acquisition of Microsoft.

 The relationship between Takeover Premium and Synergies

-- Cost Savings – The categories of cost savings vary from company to company.
-The most common categories include the cost of sales, cost of production, administrative cost, other overhead costs etc. Cost savings also depends on how much people are acceptable to change.
-If the senior management is not ready to take some tough decisions then cost-cutting may take longer.
-Cost Savings occurs in maximum when both the company belongs to the same industry.
-For example in 2005 when Procter & Gamble acquired Gillette, the management took a bold decision of replacing underperforming P&G workers with Gillette’s talent.
-It yielded good results and P&G upper management supported this initiative.
+- Cost Savings – The cost savings categories vary from company to company.
+The most common types include the cost of sales Cost Of SalesThe costs directly attributable to the production of the goods that are sold in the firm or organization are referred to as the cost of sales., cost of production, administrative cost, other overhead costs, etc. Cost savings also depends on how much people are acceptable to change.
+If the senior management is not ready to make tough decisions, cost-cutting may take longer.
+Cost savings occur at a maximum when both companies belong to the same industry.
+For example, in 2005, when Procter & Gamble acquired Gillette, the management boldly decided to replace underperforming P&G workers with Gillette’s talent.
+It yielded good results, and P&G upper management supported this initiative.